 Our Little Farmer loves watching YouTube videos about toy farming.
 Somewhere along the line, he got the idea to use yellow corn meal in the hopper of his combine, in the grain cart, etc. We got our packages of corn at Hobby Lobby in the scale train section.
 Our son has spent hours moving these individual stalks of corn to get them arranged just right.
 Sometimes he likes to guess spacing in between snouts on the combine head and sometimes he likes to be more precise and measure.
 Either way, he’s thinking, dreaming and staying out of trouble.

-Building a farm scene is a great way to spend time together as a family.
+Building a farm planting scene or a harvest scene is a great way to spend time together as a family.
 And when life is crazy busy it’s a great way to keep the little farmers happy and busy.

 Thanks to Seed Consultants for partnering to offer this free printable and activity!

 More Farm Toy Articles

 How to Make Toy Round Bales of Hay with a special spray paint.

 How a kid Makes a toy Silage Wagon at home.